tomothys/My-config-file/README.md

 * [x] Configure __which-keys__
 * [x] Add WhichKey Mappings for Git related stuff
 * [x] ~~Remove Terminal-Toggle for LazyGit.~~ Or just revert back to `<Space>tt`.
 Pretty annoying if you wanna write a commit message with `<Space>t` and it closes LazyGit mid-sentence.
+* [x] Add commands to open file or project in VSCode for co-workers not blessed with (n)vim.
 * [ ] Somehow nvim closes if I wanna close the current buffer while NvimTree is open.
 I guess it's because of BufferLine.
 * [ ] I don't know if I like Telescope or not.
 Let's try to FZF.
 * [ ] Add a key mapping that opens a global-notes.md file for rapid note taking.
 If file doesn't exists that key mapping should create it.